Tobbyte/MiniGlimpse/README.md

-# minimap-orientation README
+# mini-glimpse README

-This is the README for your extension "minimap-orientation".
+This is the README for your extension "mini-glimpse".
 After writing up a brief description, we recommend including the following sections.

 ## Features